Explore Jobs

 1. What can you do with a master’s degree in English?

-There are many jobs you can pursue with a master’s in English, like a teacher, author, grant writer, tutor, human resources specialist, editor, and more.
+A master’s in English enables you to pursue various careers, including roles as a teacher, author, grant writer, tutor, human resources specialist, editor, and more.

 2. What skills do you need for English jobs?

-To be successful in English jobs, you should have skills in research, problem-solving, empathy, social awareness, writing, and editing.
+Success in English-related positions often requires skills in research, problem-solving, empathy, social awareness, writing, and editing.

 3. Do employees with a master’s in English get paid more?